Apply by Saturday, November 19th for the 2022-23 School Year!Apply to be a mentee!

 - Learn lifelong professional skills such as marketing yourself in a resume, preparing for interviews, and communicating with adults and other professionals

-- Most accepted students will be placed in a cohort with an assigned mentor where they will hopefully develop a meaningful relationship with a Stuy alumni over the course of five sessions (two hours each).
-Cohort sessions are usually scheduled either during a weeknight after 6:30PM or on Saturday morning or afternoon (only opened to Sophomores, Juniors, and Seniors)
+- Most accepted students will be placed in a cohort with an assigned mentor where they will hopefully develop a meaningful relationship with a Stuy alumnus/a over the course of five to six sessions (1.5 – 2 hours each).
+Cohort sessions are usually scheduled either during a weeknight after 6PM or on Saturday morning or afternoon.
+The locations for the meetings will either be at Stuyvesant or an office space in Manhattan.

-- All accepted students will also attend five other workshops (Essay Writing, Cracking the College Application, Resume Editing, Life Skills, Public Speaking) with the entire program on various Saturday afternoons (opened to all classes)
+- All accepted students will also attend four other workshops (Resume Editing, Life Skills, Public Speaking, and College Application & Essay Writing) with the entire program class on various Saturday afternoons

-- At the end of the term, the Program will also host four to five industry panels in Finance, Medicine, Law, Engineering & CompSci, Entrepreneurship & Management, and various other industries (open to all accepted students)
+- At the end of the term, the Program will also host a series of industry panels in Finance, Medicine, Law, Engineering & Computer Science, Entrepreneurship & Management, and various other industries so that students can explore different industries and careers in more depth

 - Students will be placed in cohorts of 7 – 10 mentors.
 Each mentor will be assigned 1 – 2 mentees depending on shared interests and scheduling availability.
 Cohorts will be made up of a diverse group of interests so that students can gain insight into skills that are needed across different fields and those that are needed inside specific industries